Rlauckern/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
+It solves a lot of the issues that are more complex and take longer to build and streamlines it for the page.
+So basically it simplifies what would take a lot of extra code to create the same object.

 1. Describe component state.

+A componet state is where the object is currently at.
+Any changes to the state will intiate the page to re-render itself taking into account any changes.

 1. Describe props.

+Props (short for "properties'!) are passed into a componet with data the returns a react element. it also makes it easier to pass props to other areas and retain the same information being passed on much more efficiantly!
+Also with less chance of errors in the code.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+You can perform side effects using the effect hook. they'll react in the dom but remember some of the effects will need a clean up after...